zhao1157/PhD-Atomic-Physics/README.md

 # PhD-Atomic-Physics
 This repository includes the main code I wrote for my research in pursuit of an atomic physics PhD degree at the Ohio State University.
+I mainly programmed in **Python**, in which sometimes **Bash** command lines are executed, and in some cases, I even used **AWK** as I was learning it and felt it was really cool to process files.
+I used **Gnuplot** a lot especially in the level-matching step where I have to plot hundreds of figures.
+Sometimes I used **Matplotlib**, e.g. see folder **paper**.
 Note: usually the order of executing the scripts in a folder is the same as the index just before the extension.
 For example, *a_1.sh*, and *b_2.sh* are in the same directory, so the order of executing them is *a_1.sh* followed by *b_2.sh*.
 The same rules applies to directories.

 ## I. BPRM/
 - Input files for BPRM: